Income, Market & Cost Approaches in 409A: When to Use Each

 Where multiple approaches are used, the report must explicitly state the weights applied and the rationale for those weights.
 “We considered both methods and weighted them” without a stated weight is not sufficient documentation under AICPA standards.
 A defensible report shows the indicated value under each approach, the weight applied to each, and the resulting blended value.

-Common Mistakes in Selecting a 409A Valuation Approach
+What Are the Common Mistakes in Selecting a 409A Valuation Approach?

-- Applying the DCF to a Series Seed startup.
-The DCF requires reliable cash flow forecasts; at Series Seed, forecasts are largely speculative and the DCF output is dominated by terminal value assumptions that have no objective basis.
+- Applying DCF to a Series Seed startup.
+At Seed stage, forecasts are speculative and the output is dominated by terminal value assumptions with no objective basis.

 - Skipping the OPM backsolve when a recent priced round exists.
-Where a recent arm's-length priced round is available, the OPM backsolve is the most direct indicator of fair market value.
-Bypassing it in favor of a GPCM or DCF is rarely defensible.
+The backsolve is the most direct indicator of fair market value; bypassing it in favor of GPCM or DCF is rarely defensible.

 - Using only one approach with no discussion of the others.
-The AICPA Practice Aid requires consideration of all three approaches.
-A report that does not explain why the other two were not used has a documentation gap.
+The AICPA Practice Aid requires consideration of all three approaches; a report that does not explain why the other two were excluded has a documentation gap.

 - Applying weights without justification.
-“Weighted 50/50” without a stated reason is not a methodology; it is a defaulted average.
-The weights must reflect the appraiser's judgment about which approach better captures value.
+“Weighted 50/50” without a stated reason is a defaulted average, not a methodology.
+Weights must reflect documented appraiser judgment about which approach better captures value.

 These mistakes are among the most common sources of audit-defensibility failures in 409A reports.
 For the broader 409A error pattern, see our coverage of common 409A compliance mistakes.